felix-dumit/PFUser-Digits/README.md

 configuration.title = NSLocalizedString(@"phone_login_title", nil);
 [PFUser loginWithDigitsInBackgroundWithConfiguration:configuration];
 ```

+#Swift
+Although the original objc code should still be usable from swift I did a rough translation of the extension to swift, contributions to it or improvements to the readme with swift examples are much appreciated!

 #Improvements
 If you are using revokable sessions, make sure to disable `revoking sessions when user changes password`.